-Actively involved with charities such as the Special Olympics, the Ronald McDonald House and the NBA’s Read to Achieve, Macdonald’s work on “Training for Life: The California Special Olympics” was awarded yet another Emmy.
+Actively involved with charities such as the Special Olympics, the Ronald McDonald House, and the NBA’s Read to Achieve, Macdonald’s work on “Training for Life: The California Special Olympics” was awarded with yet another Emmy.

 Born in Bronxville (NY) but moving to Corona del Mar (CA) at an early age, Macdonald attended the University of Southern California where he graduated in 1981 with a degree in communications.

 Currently residing in Newport Coast, Macdonald is the proud father of three sons: twin boys, Kirk and Cory, and Billy Jr.Continue Reading

 Entering his eleventh season with the Lakers and eighth as the team's sideline reporter, Mike Trudell will maneuver around the court and locker room for Spectrum SportsNet alongside play-by-play voice Bill Macdonald and analyst Stu Lantz.